Follow These Steps to Secure an Internship Program

 Change your voicemail greeting to something simple and professional.
 No music, no matter how catchy you think “I Like It” is by Cardi B.

-Check with your local Chamber of Commerce, they often try to help college students find interns.
+Check with your local Chamber of Commerce, they often try to help college students find internship program.

 Internships are a valuable way to gain experience and build your resume for future jobs.
 It is a great way for you to find out whether the culture and organization are a fit for you.
 Good luck!